 There are over 1000 epilepsy- related deaths each year in the UK – but this figure is likely to be underestimated.
-Approximately 50% of these deaths are due to:
+Many epilepsy deaths are due to:

 - Status Epilepticus

 However it is thought that up to 50% are due to Sudden Unexpected Death in Epilepsy (SUDEP).